clarkfitzg/phd_research/futures/futures.md

 > that path is major work and basically risks reinventing job schedulers
 > and / or BatchJobs.

+Asynchronous techniques are useful for programming on networks, because each call is inexpensive, yet it takes a relatively long time for a response over the network.
+It's not clear that `future` would help tremendously for this application.

 Consider the following code:

 ```